 - Aldi is currently the UK’s highest paying supermarket.
-Store Assistants will receive a minimum hourly rate of £8.85 nationally and £10.20 in London from 1st February 2018.
-This is significantly higher than the Government’s National Living Wage and also above the Living Wage Foundation’s recommended rates.
+Store Assistants receive a minimum hourly rate of £8.85 nationally and £10.20 in London.
+This is significantly higher than the Government’s National Living Wage and also above the Living Wage Foundation’s recommended national rates

-- Aldi has a five year partnership with the Teenage Cancer Trust – its fundraising target of £5m will go towards helping the trust to reach out to every young person with cancer in the UK.
+- Aldi has a five-year partnership with Teenage Cancer Trust – its fundraising target of £5m will go towards helping the trust to reach out to every young person with cancer in the UK.

-- Aldi launched its eCommerce platform in January 2016, selling a range of high quality wines and Specialbuys – receiving approximately over 11,000 orders per week.
+- Aldi launched its eCommerce platform in January 2016, selling a range of high quality wines and Specialbuys.

-- Aldi is the lowest priced supermarket in the UK and 15.2% cheaper than its nearest competitor (The Grocer 33, published 24th August 2017).
+- Aldi is the lowest priced supermarket in the UK (The Grocer 33, published 12th May 2018).

-- In 2017, for the fourth consecutive year Aldi was ranked the best-performing supermarket for compliance with the Groceries Supply Code of Practice, underlining its commitment to maintaining fair, predictable and sustainable prices within its supply chain.
+- In 2018, for the fifth consecutive year Aldi was ranked the best-performing supermarket for compliance with the Groceries Supply Code of Practice, underlining its commitment to maintaining fair, predictable and sustainable prices within its supply chain.

 - Research from the Centre for economics and business research (Cebr) showed that the value of Aldi’s relationships with UK suppliers will increase by £2.2bn during the next five years to £6.7bn in 2022.
 Additionally, in 2016 Aldi supported 146,000 direct and indirect jobs in the UK and this figure is set to rise to 205,000 by 2022.